Assault Charges in MD: What to Know If Arrested

 Maryland assault cases classified as crimes in the first degree are associated with much harsher punishments and longer jail sentences.
-The maximum sentence can result in felony assault jail time of up to 25 years.
-If you find yourself charged with this offense, you’ll need to contact a qualified attorney to discuss your options.
+The maximum penalty can result in felony assault jail time of up to 25 years.
+If you find yourself charged with this offense, you’ll need to contact a reputable law firm to discuss your options.

 How Long Do You Have to Press Charges for Assault in MD?

 If you have been the victim of an act of aggression in any county in Maryland, the statute of limitations dictates how much time you have to take legal action.
 But how long do you have to press charges for assault in MD?